jutge-org/jutge-components/README.md

 Configuration: See https://react-svgr.com/docs/next/ to configure `svgr`.

+## Prose

+The `Prose` component is a wrapper around the `@tailwindcss/typography` package.
+It provides a way to display text in a consistent way across the Jutge and cancel the removal of styles from `tailwind`.

 ## Code

 The `Code` component is a simple wrapper around the `highlight.js` library.
 It provides a way to display code snippets in a consistent way across the Jutge.